engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ## White Space

-The white-space property specifies how white-space inside an element is handled.
+The white-space property specifies <span style="color:red">how white-space inside an element is handled</span>.

 This example demonstrates how to disable text wrapping inside an element: